DominikPenk/buds/README.md

 # 🌱 Buds — A Pythonic Entity Component System

-**Buds** is a lightweight, **Entity-Component-System (ECS)** framework implemented purely in python.
+**Buds** is a lightweight, **Entity-Component-System (ECS)** framework implemented purely in Python.

 ## Features

 - **Pure Python ECS** — clean, minimal, and dependency-free.
 - **Traits** — data-first components defined with modern Python type hints.
-- **Worlds** — Buds shipes a sparse and archetype-based entity storage and is set up to easily add you own implementations
+- **Worlds** — Buds ships a sparse and archetype-based entity storage and is set up to make adding your own implementations easy.
-- **Systems** — are implemented as decorators for defining entity-processing functions.
+- **Systems** — implemented as decorators for defining entity-processing functions.
-- **Composable Itertools** — functional utilities for grouping, filtering, entities and traits.
+- **Composable Itertools** — functional utilities for grouping and filtering entities and traits.
 - **Explicit** — powered by Python type hints and runtime introspection.

 ## Example